Tuesday, November 19, 2019

 I admit, I'm a huge Tananarive Due fan.
 I love her books, I love her academic work, I love reading her tweets, and I especially love how she's always willing to share her wisdom and encourage other writers.
 When I was watching Black horror films for my Horror Noire timeline and Morbidly Beautiful review Due was kind enough to engage with me on Twitter and offer movie recommendations, insights, and feedback for my articles.
 Here was this amazing author who I admired so much not only chatting with me about our shared love of horror, but taking the time to help me out!
 If I ever get the chance to meet her in person, I'd probably faint.
 Needless to say, trying to pick a book to review by one of the most influential Black horror authors out there was a daunting task.
 Should I write about one of her best-known novels, My Soul to Keep from the popular African Immortals series?
 Or should I review my personal favorite, The Good House (which I've been known to throw at random friends and family members, insisting they read it)?
 After much back and forth, I finally decided I should start at the beginning and shine the spotlight on her very first novel which doesn't get nearly as much recognition as it deserves: The Between.
 This award-winning psychological thriller stars family man Hilton as he loses his grasp on reality while watching his perfect life fall apart after his wife, Dede, receives a racist death threat at her job.
 In addition to being a truly creepy piece of speculative fiction, it's also nice to see such a strong, loving, successful black family dealing with issues like code-switching in a mostly white neighborhood, the Black community's views on homosexuality and mental illness, and the differences in culture between Africans and Black Americans.

 Before diving into the plot of Due's very first novel, let's have a quick physics lesson because I can't review a sci-fi story without at least a little bit of science.
 Many of you may already be familiar with the many-worlds theory: an interpretation of quantum physics which essentially states that everything that could have possibly happened, but did not, has occurred in a different, alternate timeline, creating a vast multiverse where universes branch into more universes with each possible outcome.
 For example, flipping a coin would create two separate universes, one where it lands on heads and another where it lands on tails.
-Some of these universes would be nearly identical to our own, like the two timelines seen in the movie Sliding Doors, while others would hardly be recognizable, like the alternate history in The Man in the High Castle by Philip K Dick where the allies lose WWII or the two-dimensional world from Edwin Abbott Abbott's satirical novella, Flatland.
+Some of these universes would be nearly identical to our own, like the two timelines seen in the movie Sliding Doors, while others would hardly be recognizable, like the alternate history in The Man in the High Castle by Philip K Dick where the allies lose WWII, or the two-dimensional world from Edwin Abbott Abbott's satirical novella, Flatland.
 However, we are only capable of perceiving the universe that we're currently in.
 That's the main, overly simplified, gist of it anyway.
 Here's a great video that further explains this complex concept in an easy to understand way.
 Now you can impress your friends with your physics knowledge!

 A promotional photo of the superhero, Flash from the CW show of the same name, against a red background.
 Flash is wearing a red costume with a gold lightning bolt insignia on the chest.
 He is running towards the camera and lightning is coming off of him to signify his speed.